Tavern-Keeper-2308/tavern-keeper-fe/docs/README.md

 <!-- TBD -->

 # 📝 Context
 This application was built as the group capstone project of Turing School of Software and Design's Front End Web Development program, Mod 4.
 We were given 2 weeks, from kick-off, to complete and submit the project for evaluation.
-This repo houses the FE contribution to the project; the BE repo can be found here: https://github.com/Tavern-Keeper-2308/tavern_keeper_be
+This repo houses the FE contribution to the project; the BE repo can be found here: [Tavern Keeper BE][[backend-repo-url]]

 # 🎬 Preview
 <!-- TBD -->